Eldra Jackson III, Executive Director

-A writer and sought after public speaker on the topics of at-risk youth advocacy, effective criminal justice rehabilitation and turning around ‘toxic’ masculinity, Eldra brings clarity of purpose, mission focus, and inspiration to his role at Inside Circle.
+A writer and sought after public speaker on the topics of personal development, effective “rehabilitation” and turning around toxic masculinity, Eldra brings clarity of purpose, mission focus, and inspiration to his role at Inside Circle.
 He was an inmate at New Folsom Prison when he found Inside Circle and began the inner personal journey that eventually led to his release in 2014 and his current leadership role.
-A living example of successful rehabilitation and re-entry, Eldra has dedicated his free time on the outside to serving at-risk youth, and acting as a facilitator, trainer, and mentor.
+A living example of successful rehabilitation and re-entry, Eldra has dedicated his free time on the outside to serving youth, and acting as a facilitator, trainer, and mentor.

 Aaron Burris, Director of Business Development

 A shining example of the power of our work, Aaron once believed he was going to die in prison living a life defined by strife, chaos, drugs, gangs, and violence.
 Inside Circle changed all of that, opening his heart in a new direction and supporting his transformation into the leader he is today.
 After serving 22 years of a life sentence, he is an entrepreneur, husband, father, youth advocate, and student.
 He is deeply dedicated to bringing the recovery and transformational healing that saved his life in prison to the world.

 A focused leader with over 20 years of experience developing and executing re-entry and therapeutic programming, Verónica Vargas has led work for agencies, foundations, and domestic and international settings, including USAID.
 Born in Cudahy, California, she did her undergraduate studies at Humboldt State University and graduate work at the University of New Mexico.
 Veronica’s interests in re-entry programs and marginalized populations stem from her upbringing, where she was raised in a disabled single-parent, immigrant home and witnessed firsthand the impact of gangs on families and communities.

 Manuel Ruiz, Board Chair